 - tank color may vary*, this comes complete with brine tank, DIY...

 - Round almond brine tank with safety float

 - Fine mesh resin for ferrous iron up to 6ppm

 - Bypass valve and 1″ male connections

-You get a nice two for one in this water softener by Fleck called the Iron Pro.
+You get a nice two for one in this AFWFilters Iron Eater Filter by Fleck called the Iron Pro.
 Most water softeners only treat the scale and calcium in your water.
 This one will also remove the iron as well.
 Actually, it is a three in one because I almost forgot to add that it also removes manganese.

 Not only do you have a softener that will keep your appliances like a tankless water heater running smoothly, but it also gets rid of any rotten egg smell.

 The fine mesh resin is able to remove iron levels in the water up to 8ppm.
 That is quite a bit more than the iSpring even though they do different things.

 Using a digital meter, it measures water usage and regenerates as needed.
 This takes all the guesswork out of using this water softener and is as hands-off as they come.